argtable/argtable.github.io/tutorial/index.md

 Argtable is an open source ANSI C library that parses GNU-style command-line options.
 It simplifies command-line parsing by defining a declarative-style API that you can use to specify *what* your command-line syntax looks like.
 Argtable will automatically generate consistent error handling logic and textual descriptions of the command line syntax, which are essential but tedious to implement for a robust CLI program.
 For example, to create a CLI program that looks like:

+### Quick Start

+Argtable3 is a single-file ANSI-C library.
+All you have to do is adding argtable3.c to your projects, and including argtable3.h in your source code.

 ```
 $> util.exe --help
 Usage: util.exe [-v] [--help] [--version] [--level=<n>] [-o myfile] <file> [<file>]...